 They are compact and self-contained devices which can detect abnormal conditions.
 Protective relays detect the abnormal conditions in the electrical circuits by constantly measuring the electrical quantities which are different under normal and fault conditions.

 The electrical quantities which may change under fault conditions are voltage, current, frequency, and phase angle.
 Through the changes in one or more of these quantities, the faults signal their presence, type, and location to the protective relays.

 Having detected the fault, the relay operates to close the trip circuit of the breaker.
 This results in the opening of the breaker and disconnection of the faulty circuit.

 The abnormal behavior of an element might cause damage or interference within the effective operation of the rest of the system.
-The protective relaying minimises the damage to the equipment and interruptions to the service when electrical failure occurs.
+The protective relaying minimizes the damage to the equipment and interruptions to the service when an electrical failure occurs.
 Along with some other equipments the relays help to minimise damage and improve the service

 Each component plays its own role, which is very important in the overall operation of the scheme.
 The protective relaying is the teamwork of all these components.
 The protective relaying also provides the indication of location and type of the fault.

 Read protection zones in the power system for more details

 - First part is the primary winding of a current transformer (C.T.) which is connected in series with the line to be protected.